xsbchen/dns2socks/ReadMe.txt

 -------------------------

-DNS2SOCKS is a command line utility running to forward DNS requests to a DNS server via a SOCKS tunnel.
+DNS2SOCKS is a command line utility running to forward DNS requests to a DNS server via a SOCKS or HTTP tunnel.

 I know that this is no new idea, but let me explain why I've coded this:
 Windows supports using a SOCKS server for Internet connections, but it